-I know that many people have trouble finding these designs, so I decded to search around the internet and find 7 of the best places where you can download free or paid 3D printed models and objects, so stay tuned to expand your creative abilities.
+I know that many people have trouble finding these designs, so I decided to search around the internet and find 7 of the best alternatives to Thingiverse, where you can download free or paid 3D printed models and objects, so stay tuned to expand your creative abilities.

 The library of this platform is so immense that no other site comes close to it.

 With over 1.92 million downloadable models, there is something for everyone on Thingiverse.
 It also has a very active community behind it that’s contributing to it on a consistent basis.

 You even have a separate forum that is packed with common question, queries, information, and tips that you can benefit from.

 The best part about this website is that every STL file on it is absolutely free.
 The community never lets it run out of ideas and you’re always going to find an extensive array of models on Thingiverse.